Responsibility

 Our approach to DE&I and our culture has matured during the past several years — and we continuously evolve to meet the expectations of our employees, patients and the communities we serve.
 We are working to advance our overall DE&I strategy and we check our progress by looking at the data.

-Women in director level and above
+Women in Director level and above

-Gender pay gap for professionals3
+Gender pay gap for Executives3

 DE&I STRATEGY LONG-TERM GOAL PROGRESS HIGHLIGHTS